 What does correct trimming of large trees look like?

-The second photo shows the tree after we worked on correcting its problems.
-We started over the house and pruned the limbs there so they won’t rub the house or break off and hit the house.
-In the foreground, we made reduction cuts to allow the sun to reach the smaller tree.
-On the left side we removed the unsightly stubs which took off a small amount of weight, too.
-We also cut out the dead limbs and performed reduction cuts on any branches that we felt were likely to break.
+In the first picture you will notice an overgrown honey locust tree.
+On the area over the house there are heavy limbs rubbing on the roof.
+In the foreground the locust is shading the tree next to it excessively.
+On the left side the limbs have been cut incorrectly making the tree unsightly.
+Also the tree has a lot of limbs that are getting too heavy and quite a bit of deadwood.
+We started over the house and pruned the limbs there so they won’t rub the house or break and hit the house.
+In the foreground we made reduction cuts to allow the sun to reach the small tree.
+On the left side we removed the unsightly stubs.
+We also cut out the dead limbs and performed reduction cuts on any that we felt where likely to break.

 The third picture shows an example of a proper reduction cut.
 You will notice that the main part of the limb has been cut to a side branch.
 This retains natural uncut tips and promotes slower growth and stronger limbs.
 When these type of cuts are made correctly it shortens the limb or tree up making it thicker and stronger for it’s length.
 A proper reduction cut will be made to a side branch thick enough to keep the limb healthy.
 For example it would not be ideal to make a six inch cut at a one half inch branch.
 It would be a lot better if the cut was made to at least a two inch branch.
 Also it is not always necessary to make large cuts.
 A lot of time it is preferable to make more small cuts.
 The smaller the cut, the less harm is done to the tree.